-If a situation arises, whether on or off campus, that constitutes an ongoing or continuing threat, a timely warning will be issued at the discretion of Police personnel.
+In the event that a situation arises, whether on or off campus, that constitutes an ongoing or continuing threat, a timely warning will be issued at the discretion of the Chief of Police.
 This warning may be distributed by e-mail, publication on the OCUPD website, or announced by way of the Blue Alert Emergency Messaging System, or other methods deemed necessary by the situation.